erwynesantos/csgo/README.md

 6. Build the solution and then run "Local Windows Debugger"

 ---
-## Additional Notes
-* CS:GO must be running before executing "Local Windows Debugger".
-* For [trigger-aim-me](trigger-aim-me) to work properly, disable raw mouse input.
-* Run [hazedumper-master](hazedumper-master) for every CS:GO patches to pull new offsets, it will extract a new *csgo.hpp*.
-Paste this file inside the directories of the scripts to replace the outdated offsets.

----
 ## Hotkeys
 ### [glow-and-flashbang](glow-and-flashbang)
 | Hotkey        | Description           |